Rogaine Foam Vs. Liquid – Which Works Best for Hair Growth?

 Three years later the FDA approved it for women.
 Finally, in the mid-1990s it became available as an over-the-counter treatment.

-The company behind Rogaine was Upjohn pharmaceutical company.
+The company behind Rogaine was Upjohn Pharmaceutical Company.
 They formed in 1875 and are now part of Pfizer.
 They initially began testing minoxidil in the 1950s.
 Though they planned to market it against ulcers, minoxidil turned out to be an effective vasodilator.
 This led to the FDA approving the drug for the treatment of hypertension.

 However, one of the most common side effects patients began experiencing was hair growth.
 Upjohn patented the drug for hair loss and began developing a commercial product.
 This would eventually become Rogaine.